What Is a Control Zone?

 Instead of making anchor systems your "go to choice," the control zone system gives rooftop options to fit your budget.

-For example, if HVAC maintenance has to be performed periodically on top of a large flat roof, and the unit is not close to the edge of the roof, it is possible to install warning flags to demarcate a "control zone" and then to install another set of warning flags to demarcate a buffer zone.
-(A buffer zone, according to The Department of Environmental Health & Safety of Queen"s University, is "The (2)
+For example, if HVAC maintenance has to be performed periodically on top of a large flat roof, and the unit is not close to the edge of the roof, it is possible to install warning flags to demarcate a “control zone” and then to install another set of warning flags to demarcate a buffer zone.
+(A buffer zone, according to The Department of Environmental Health & Safety of Queen’s University, is “The (2) two meter border around the edge of a flat roof or platform.”
+The central zone is then called the “safe zone.”)

 Why Setup a Control Zone?